ESMValGroup/ESMValCore/doc/quickstart/find_data.rst

 Key                  Description                            Default value if not specified
 ==================== ====================================== =================================
 ``gcomp``            Generic component-model name           No default (needs to be specified
-                                                            in extra facets or recipe if
-                                                            default DRS is used) ``raw_name``         Variable name of the variable in the   CMOR variable name of the raw input file                         corresponding variable
+                                                            as extra facets or in recipe if default DRS is used) ``raw_name``         Variable name of the variable in the   CMOR variable name of the raw input file                         corresponding variable